domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-innovations.md

 Free version of Lyft/Uber to replace hitchhiking (with validated riders and drivers)

 Develop national and international testing and analysis standards on Git where changes are managed via Pull Requests

+Something you attach to ceiling to cancel out noise vibrations

+Nerf gun LEDs - shoot around room, stick to walls, immediately illuminate the room in different/changing colors

+Apply traveling salesman problems in operations and maintenance (O&M) optimization algorithms